floverfelt/floverfelt.github.io/_posts/2022-04-08-mass-effect-3-review.md

 The main plot of the game I could not track with.
 The Reapers are shown, repeatedly, to be damn near unkillable.
 It takes the *entire* human fleet to destroy *one* Reaper in the first game.
 Thousands of these things are attacking Earth and millions (?) more are attacking the rest of the galaxy.

 But, early-on in the game, humans discover the Crucible which can completely obliterate the Reapers.
-I was hoping the game would play out similar to Mass Effect 1 - you go on a galaxy hopping expedition to recover pieces of the Crucbile, assemble it, and win.
+I was hoping the game would play out similar to Mass Effect 1 - you go on a galaxy hopping expedition to recover pieces of the Crucbile, assemble it, and defeat the Reapers.
 That would have made sense.

 But you don't!
 Instead, you collect a bunch of "war assets" to fight the Reapers with.
 Such indomitable forces as a military news reporter and some mercenary ships.
 Why bother!
 That's going to do *nothing* against this force.
 You're better off investing your time and energy in building and assembling the Crucible as quickly as possible.
-So, that's what I did and then missed half the game since what you're "supposed" to be doing is building up a literal warchest.
+So, that's what I did and then missed half the game since what you're "supposed" to be doing is building up a literal warchest of supplies.

 The entire premise of the war assets system only makes sense within the context of the game's ending.
-You need the fleets & soldiers as a distraction to prevent the Crucible from being destroyed, but that makes no sense on the first play of the game.
+You need the fleets & soldiers as a distraction to prevent the Crucible from being destroyed.
+But, on first playthrough, you don't know that and it feels kinda silly to be running errands to get mercenaries to fight for you when the most promising solution is *right there*.

+## Cerberus

+Akin to the central plot, the plotline of Cerberus really frustrated me.
+The long-and-short of it is: They're evil now!

+This is so much less interesting than the way they were portrayed in Mass Effect 2.
+In ME2, they're a shadowy semi-terrorist organization who, in some ways, try to do good in the galaxy.
+They have a real utilitarian, "ends justify the means" attitude, but they aren't wholesale evil.